rosstimson/padrino-book/01-02-basics-and-tools.md

 All tools have their strengths and weaknesses.
 Try to find the software that works best for you.
-The main goal is that you comfortable because you will spend a lot of time with it.
+The main goal is that you are comfortable because you will spend a lot of time with it.

 **Ruby Knowledge**